Rhoumi/faust2svgplot/README.md

 # faust2svgplot
-## tool for creating a svg of plotted values.
+## tool to create a svg of plotted values.

 ### usage
 ```